ghsaboias/news.fasttakeoff.org/README.md

 The application utilizes Cloudflare Workers' scheduled events (cron jobs) for background tasks, managed in `src/lib/cron.ts`.
 The `wrangler.toml` file defines the specific cron patterns:

 - **Hourly Message Updates**: Fetches new messages from Discord channels.
 Triggered by the cron pattern `"0 * * * *"` (at the start of every hour).
-- **Hourly Report Generation & Social Media Posting**: Generates fresh news reports from collected messages and subsequently posts the top report to Twitter and Instagram.
+- **Hourly Report Generation & Social Media Posting**: Generates fresh news reports from collected messages and subsequently posts the top report to Twitter, Instagram, and Facebook.
 Triggered by the cron pattern `"2 * * * *"` (at 2 minutes past every hour).
 - **Manual Triggers**: The cron handler also supports specific string identifiers (e.g., `MESSAGES`, `REPORTS_2H`) for on-demand triggering of these tasks, likely via direct Worker invocation or other scheduled configurations.

 ### Caching